 Amman - Jerash - Umm Qais - Amman.
 Heading north, we visit Jerash, the Graeco-Roman city known as the ‘Pompeii of the East’.
 Built over 2,000 years ago, Jerash is widely regarded as the best-preserved city of the Decapolis, a confederation of 10 Roman cities dating from the 1st century!
-We’ll explore the site taking in the colonnaded street, amphitheatre, nymphaeum, forum and more before continuing to Umm Qais (Gadara), a dramatic black-basalt Roman city of the Decapolis with panoramic views over the Sea of Galilee and the Golan Heights.
-Tonight we head out for a meal and a stroll along Amman's famed Rainbow Street.
+We explore the site taking in the colonnaded street, amphitheater, nymphaeum, forum and more, before continuing to Umm Qais (Gadara), a dramatic black-basalt Roman city of the Decapolis with panoramic views over the Sea of Galilee and the Golan Heights.
+Tonight, we head out for a meal and a stroll along Amman's famed Rainbow Street.

 Overnight: Amman | Breakfast, Dinner

 Amman - Madaba - Mount Nebo - Umm ar Rasas - Petra.
 Today we tour the citadel and Archaeological Museum of Amman before we take a walk through the bustling local souk to enjoy typical Jordanian street treats of falafel and hummus at the country’s most popular local street stand.
 As the pictures on the wall will prove, the unglamorous food stand was a great favorite of the late King Hussein.